Bodrum Amphitheatre

 Carved into the hillside above modern Bodrum, the Bodrum Amphitheatre - also known as the Theatre at Halicarnassus or Bodrum Antique Theatre - offers a breathtaking blend of history and scenery.
 Built during the reign of King Mausolus in the 4th century BC, it once hosted dramas, festivals, and public gatherings for thousands of spectators.
 Today, the amphitheatre stands as one of the top attractions in Bodrum, where ancient stone seats overlook the sparkling bay and the bustle of the marina below.

-This timeless venue isn't just an archaeological site — it's still alive with music and culture.
-During summer, the theatre transforms into an open-air stage for concerts and local events, making it a highlight of any walking tours of Bodrum and a place where the city's ancient and modern worlds meet under the Aegean sky.
+This timeless venue isn't just an archaeological site - it's still alive with music and culture.
+During summer, the theatre transforms into an open-air stage for concerts and local events, making it a highlight of any walking tour of Bodrum and a place where the city's ancient and modern worlds meet under the Aegean sky.

 History and Significance